inBeat/inbeat-website/content/top-influencers/tiktok/hair-dressers/_index.md

 ---
-title: Top 10 Hair Dressers TikTok Influencers In 2023
+title: Top 10 Hair Dressers TikTok Influencers In 2024
 description: >-
-  Find top hair dressers TikTok influencers in 2023.
+  Find top hair dressers TikTok influencers in 2024.
 Most popular hashtags: #fyp #hairdressers #funny #hair.
 platform: TikTok
-hits: 48
+hits: 50
-text_top: See the top-rated TikTok influencers on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 48 TikTok influencers like this for you to connect with.
+text_bottom: Our platform holds 50 TikTok influencers like this for you to connect with.
 profiles:
   - username: "shabaazpb08"
     fullname: >-